-- 4.12 In certain circumstances, an external supervisor may be appointed in addition to the Sussex-based supervisory team, to provide pre-agreed levels of supervisory support. - 4.13 The appointment of an external supervisor is approved by the Chair of PGRSC following the submission of the appropriate documentation by the School to Student Data and Records. - 4.14 An external supervisor, where appointed, cannot act as the main supervisor. - 4.15 An external supervisor may be appointed when: - i. the PGR's research degree involves an inter-institutional collaboration agreement where cosupervision is an expectation of the terms of the arrangement; - ii. specialist expertise or practitioner guidance is required that is not currently available within the University (e.g. a supervisor based with an industry partner); or - iii. a Sussex supervisor leaves the University and the PGR does not wish to transfer institutions and has progressed so substantially in their research that altering the supervision arrangements would be detrimental to the outcome.
+- 4.13 In certain circumstances, an external supervisor may be appointed in addition to the Sussex-based supervisory team, to provide pre-agreed levels of supervisory support. - 4.14 The appointment of an external supervisor is approved by the Chair of PGRSC following the submission of the appropriate documentation by the Faculty/School to Student Data and Records. - 4.15 An external supervisor, where appointed, cannot act as the main supervisor. - 4.16 An external supervisor may be appointed when: - the PGR's research degree involves an inter-institutional collaboration agreement where cosupervision is an expectation of the terms of the arrangement;

+- ii. specialist expertise or practitioner guidance is required that is not currently available within the University (e.g. a supervisor based with an industry partner); or - iii. a Sussex supervisor leaves the University and the PGR does not wish to or cannot transfer institutions and has progressed so substantially in their research that altering the supervision arrangements would be detrimental to the outcome (noting 4.30).